-Selena Beattie is a Glebe resident, artist and writer who writes occasionally for the Glebe Report, and who has been a loyal follower of The Dailey Method.
+Selena Beattie is a Glebe resident, artist and writer who writes occasionally for the Glebe Report.

 To put their claims to the test, I tried out a barre and a cycle class.

 I’m unsure what to expect when I arrive at the second floor of Fifth Avenue Court on a Sunday afternoon for my first barre class.
 It has been many years since my childhood ballet lessons and I’m imagining a room of super flexible ballerina types.
 Instead, Sarah greets me with a smile, offers a pair of non-slip socks and gives me a tour.
 The studio is bright and airy with large windows and a soft cork floor, and there are convenient lockers in the lobby for valuables, and a nice change-room and shower area.
 I select a mat, ball and small hand weights (wondering how I’ll possibly get a workout when they are so light) and settle in.
 The other students are not at all the ballerina types I was worried about – a mix of ages and body shapes, in yoga or workout gear, some who seem like regulars and a couple of other newer students.

 Moriana leads us through a quick warmup and then we are into the strength work, which is much closer to pilates or yoga than the ballet routines of my youth.
 There is music to set the pace, but the moves aren’t choreographed.
 I have no trouble following the exercises as everything is clearly explained, demonstrated and counted down.
 We do a lot of work on the mats, strengthening core, leg and arm muscles, and some work at the barre, with several exercises using the ball squeezed between thighs to concentrate the work.
 And those weights?
 I’m soon glad I didn’t go for anything heavier and am definitely feeling the burn.